CARR, Francis Arthur

 Aldershot, Hampshire

-Sergeant Francis Carr was awarded the Distinguished Conduct Medal for his gallantry during Operation Chariot, the raid at St Nazaire.
-He was the senior NCO of a demolition party led by Lieut Burtinshaw on board HMS Campbeltown [1][2].
-He was reported missing later found to be a prisoner of war [3][3a][3b].
+Sergeant Francis Arthur Carr from New Cross, London, was awarded the Distinguished Conduct Medal for his gallantry during Operation Chariot, the raid at St Nazaire.
+He was the senior NCO of a demolition party led by Lieuenant Burtinshaw on board HMS Campbeltown [1].
+Reported missing after the raid later confirmed prisoner of war [1][2][3][3a][3b].

 • Mentioned in Despatches in recognition of distinguished service as a Royal Engineer in connection with operations in the field March - June, 1940 [4].